Zipcoder/SimpleCrypt/README.md

 # SimpleCrypt
 a simple set of crypt problems.

+Both Java & Data do this.
+(Need Python support)

 ### Part 1
 Create a few ciphers.
 Use String inside of your classes.